Reddone/case-ql/docs/modifier.md

 Note that fields inside an EntityModifier do not need to be aligned with the target entity; since we always specify all the columns and replace missing values with DEFAULT, the statement will produce a correct result.

-In the case of UPDATE, this will produce a statement like "UPDATE test SET field2 = "2", field3 = 3, field4 = NULL".
+In the case of UPDATE, this will produce the statement "UPDATE test SET field2 = "2", field3 = 3, field4 = NULL".
 Empty options are skipped, but if you don't provide at least one defined Option, then the query will generate an error, because the update statement mandates that at least one column is updated.
 It's perfectly fine to set a value to NULL or DEFAULT, but using DEFAULT for a non nullable column will generate an error, unless that column was defined